-You must install the line set according to Table 1 on the following page.
+You must install the line set according to Table 1 below.
 Failure to do so voids the warranty.
 The evaporator and/or condensing unit may have different fitting sizes than the line set, so field supplied reducers are necessary.
-Run the line set according to Table 1 and reduce at the condenser and evaporator connections.
+Run the line set according to Table 1, and reduce at the condenser and evaporator connections.
 Field supplied copper reducers and other fittings will be required.